umeshkumhar/backupdr-client/docs/SLAAPI.md

 # **GetOptionForSla**
 > AdvancedOptionRest GetOptionForSla(ctx, slaId, optionId)
 Get the details of a specific overridden option on the specific SLA.
-It requires SLA View, SLA Assign or SLA Manage rights.
+It requires backupdr.managementServers.viewBackupPlans IAM permission

 ### Required Parameters